doug919/doug919.github.io/_posts/2017-10-7-notes-on-backpropagation-with-cross-entropy.md

 ## Overview
 ---

-This note introduces backpropagation for a common neural network multi-class classifier.
-Specifically, the network has $$L$$ layers with Rectified Linear Unit (ReLU) activations in hidden layers and Softmax in the output layer.
-Cross Entropy is used as the objective function to measure prediction errors.
+This note introduces backpropagation for a common neural network, or a multi-class classifier.
+Specifically, the network has $$L$$ layers, containing Rectified Linear Unit (ReLU) activations in hidden layers and Softmax in the output layer.
+Cross Entropy is used as the objective function to measure training loss.

 ## Notations and Definitions
 ---